yduf/yduf.github.io/_posts/2023-07-03-freecad-dev-internals.md

 ### [GUI / Coin3D (SceneGraph)](https://wiki.freecad.org/Scenegraph)

 In FreeCAD, normally, we don't need to interact directly with the Open Inventor scenegraph.
 Every object in a FreeCAD document, being a mesh, a part shape or anything else, gets automatically converted to Open Inventor code and inserted in the main scenegraph that you see in a 3D view.
 That scenegraph gets updated continuously when you modify, add or remove objects.
 In fact every object (in App space) has a view provider (a corresponding object in Gui space) responsible for issuing Open Inventor code.

+### see also
+- [FeatureHole.cpp](https://github.com/FreeCAD/FreeCAD/blob/252707a803e96f3accfb5ac3e455a3aeaf7e974c/src/Mod/PartDesign/App/FeatureHole.cpp#L644) - where all metrics for hole are hardcoded...